frederic-perez/AmE-dictionary/data/dictionary.md

 __face__ _v_ _The problems faced by the network operators._
 __face-off__ _n_ A hostile disagreement face-to-face. _Syn_ confrontation, encounter, showdown _The relationship between the two officers deteriorated until they had a noisy face-off at the chief’s office._
 __facelift__ _n_ :two::hammer: (face-lift)
-__facetious__ _adj_ :eight::astonished::pencil2: /fəˈsi ʃəs/ /fuh-SEE-shuss/ Not to be taken seriously; amusing; humorous; frivolous.
+__facetious__ _adj_ :nine::m::astonished::pencil2: /fəˈsi ʃəs/ /fuh-SEE-shuss/ Not to be taken seriously; amusing; humorous; frivolous.
 Playfully jocular; humorous. _Syn_ bantering, tongue-in-cheek _I was only being facetious._ _She was quite gullible and could never tell when his remarks were facetious or when he was being serious._
 __facetiousness__
 __facile__ _adj_ :three: /FASS-ul/ Too easily accomplished or attained. _She’s an extremely facile actress._
+__facilitate__ _v_ /fuh-SIL-uh-tayt/
 __facioscapulohumeral__ _adj_ Referring to the face, shoulder and arm.
 __facsimile<sup>1</sup>__ _n_ :five: /fak-SIM-uh-lee/ _The forged painting was an impressive facsimile of the original._ _The lander had two facsimile cameras._
 __facsimile<sup>2</sup>__ _adj_